The Last Liberator

 On this morning the crew has been assigned a special mission to fly a truly unique airplane.
 They were an unlikely choice since they had earned an unsavory reputation.
 The fact that the enlisted men of the crew had been “busted” at the Port of Embarkation for pulling a fake assignment to get off kitchen duty added only one of several black marks.
-They skipped KP and spent the day carousing in Miami Beach.
+They skipped KP and spent the day carousing in Miami Beach before shipping out for India.
 But today, the gunners and bombardier would not be needed.
 The mission wouldn’t be flying into Burma to attack Rangoon or take out bridges behind enemy lines the 9th Bomb Squadron was known for.
 Those twelve to fifteen-hour missions were brutal.
 This detail would be a cakewalk.

 The airplane, a B-24J Liberator Bomber, was different from its squadron mates.
 What appeared from a distance to be special camouflage paint was in fact, the signatures and nicknames of the aircraft workers at the Consolidated Aircraft plant in Fort Worth, Texas.
 They were the people who had built this last of the two thousand seven hundred and forty-five B-24s assembled there.
 This one was also special because General “Hap” Arnold had issued orders requiring reports of the airplane’s combat actions to be sent back to Ft.
 Worth for employee moral purposes.
 The events would also be useful PR for the general population stateside.

 The last B-24 to leave the Fort Worth assembly plant